 A 50-gram daily dose of crushed or ground flaxseed should be an effective dose in the treatment of constipation, administered, as needed.

-J. Xu, Ph.D., et al, of the Department of Product Processing and Nutriology, Oil Crops Research Institute, Chinese Academy of Agricultural Science, report that flaxseed has been used for centuries as a traditional Chinese medicine to treat constipation.
+J. Xu, Ph.D., et al., of the Department of Product Processing and Nutriology, Oil Crops Research Institute, Chinese Academy of Agricultural Science, report that flaxseed has been used for centuries as a traditional Chinese medicine to treat constipation.

 The motility of the intestines, the frequency and volume defecation were then assessed.
 Results obtained demonstrated that all doses of flaxseed significantly increased the intestinal transit rates, shortened the time to defecation, and increased the stool frequency and volume.

-A. Tarpila, Ph.D. and S. Kivinen, Ph.D., from Department of Biomedical Sciences, University of Tampere, in Finland, conducted a clinical trial with 55 irritable bowel syndrome patients with constipation.
+A. Tarpila, Ph.D. and S. Kivinen, Ph.D., from the Department of Biomedical Sciences, University of Tampere, in Finland, conducted a clinical trial with 55 irritable bowel syndrome patients with constipation.

-Subjects received either psyllium or ground flaxseed every day for 3 months.
+Subjects received either psyllium or ground flaxseed every day for three months.
 Their results showed that the patients assigned to receive flaxseed experienced significantly fewer issues with constipation, bloating and abdominal pain than those who received psyllium.

 Although flaxseed is generally considered safe for oral ingestion, it might trigger some side effects in some people, like affecting triglyceride levels, lower blood sugar levels, and allergic reactions.